yangzhongke/Zack.EFCore.Batch/README.md

 This library utilizes the EF Core to translate the lambda expression to SQL statement, so it supports nearly all the lambda expressions which EF Core supports.

-The following databases have been tested that they can work well with Zack.EFCore.Batch: MS SQLServer(Microsoft.EntityFrameworkCore.SqlServer), MySQL(Pomelo.EntityFrameworkCore.MySql), PostgreSQL(Npgsql.EntityFrameworkCore.PostgreSQL).
+The following databases have been tested that they can work well with Zack.EFCore.Batch: MS SQLServer(Microsoft.EntityFrameworkCore.SqlServer), MySQL(Pomelo.EntityFrameworkCore.MySql), PostgreSQL(Npgsql.EntityFrameworkCore.PostgreSQL), Oracle(Oracle.EntityFrameworkCore).
 In theory, as long as a database has its EF Core 5 Provider , the database can be supported by this library.
 If you are using a database that is not currently supported, please submit an issue.
 I can usually complete the development within one working day.

 [Report of this library](https://www.reddit.com/r/dotnetcore/comments/k1esra/how_to_batch_delete_or_update_in_entity_framework/)